-Lithuania Prime Minister Paluckas resigns following protests
+Lithuanian Prime Minister Paluckas resigns following protests

-Paluckas, who became prime minister last year, has faced media attention towards his business dealings.
+Paluckas, who became prime minister last year, has faced media attention around his business dealings.

-Lithuania Prime Minister Gintautas Paluckas has stepped down following investigations into his business dealings that prompted protests in the Baltic country’s capital calling for his resignation.
+Lithuania’s Prime Minister Gintautas Paluckas has stepped down following investigations into his business dealings that prompted protests in the Baltic country’s capital calling for his resignation.

-The country’s President Gitanas Nausėda announced Paluckas’ resignation to the media on Thursday morning.
+The country’s president, Gitanas Nauseda, announced Paluckas’ resignation to the media on Thursday morning.

 Recommended Storieslist of 3 items